MicrosoftDocs/bot-docs/articles/cognitive-services-add-bot-vision.md

 }
 ```
 ## Next steps
-You can find detailed documentation about the each Cognitive Services API, including developer guides and API references, by visiting the Microsoft Cognitive Services <a href="https://docs.microsoft.com/en-us/azure/cognitive-services/" target="_blank">documentation site</a> and selecting an API on the left.
+You can find detailed documentation about the Computer Vision API, including developer guides and API references, by visiting the Microsoft Cognitive Services <a href="https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/home" target="_blank">documentation site</a>.